DeStRoYeR-droid/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Basic GUI for the popular game called Tic-Tac-Toe

-You need a python distibution (3.7 and above) and a module named pygame to run the following program or you can run it online on GitHub desktop
+You may download he exe file, but for that you need the icon and the exe file in the same folder in order to run